 At both locations the artist will be giving talks under the title “Art Wolfe live”: on February 12, 2016 in the Park Theater Iserlohn and on June 3, 2016 in the A. P. Møller-Skolen, the Danish secondary school in Schleswig.

-The exhibition and the presentations will be supplemented by the opulent photo book “Earth Is My Witness”, a German version of which will be available
+The exhibition and the presentations will be supplemented by the opulent photo book “Earth Is My Witness”, a German version of which will be available.

 With the Art Wolfe exhibition, the Städtische Galerie Iserlohn and the Stadtmuseum Schleswig continue their successful cooperation in the exclusive presentation of major contemporary photographers.
 Others who have been shown to date are Steve McCurry 2008/2009, Jim Brandenburg 2011/2012 and David Doubilet 2014.